rajansingh2206/Tweet_Analysis/technical_overview.md

 ## Contact

-For questions, contact [Your Name] or open an issue on GitHub.
+For questions, contact Rajan Singh (work.rajansingh@gmail.com) or open an issue on GitHub.